smccaffrey/plex_etl_cli/README.md

+This project has been converted to a Flask Application https://github.com/smccaffrey/plex-etl

 # Plex ETL Command Line Tool
 This tool was originally designed for personal use, but after some refactoring efforts it will hopefully make your media loading process into PLEX a lot easier.